-Recoil Trampoline Club was founded in 1998 for all who wish to enjoy the sport of trampolining.
+Recoil Trampoline Club is a registered charity (no. 1145959) The Club was founded in 1998 for all who wish to enjoy the sport of trampolining.
 We offer expert coaching for children and adults of all ages and abilities from beginner to competitor.
 We also have dedicated and integrated sessions for those members with disabilities.
 Whether you want to bounce just for fun and exercise or to reach the highest level of competitive jumping, we are the Club for YOU!

 Building the Trampoline & Activity Centre

-Tricia identified an underused and unloved hall called Keys Hall in Brentwood that would be perfect for her project and the good news was that she had raised enough money to begin the refurbishment.
-Work started on 12th July 2011 and took only 12 weeks to complete.
+In 2011 Tricia identified an underused and unloved hall called Keys Hall in Brentwood that would be perfect for her project and the good news was that she had raised enough money to begin the refurbishment on 12th July and the work took just 12 weeks to complete.

-Our grateful thanks to our supporters who helped this dream come true:
+Our grateful thanks to Martin Peters MBE and our supporters who helped this dream come true:

 Essex County Council’s 2012 Legacy Fund – £200,000

 Zurich Finance ‘Openwork Foundation’ towards the Multi-Sensory Room – £10,000

 The Billericay Round Table - £10,000 (donation in 2019)

 Recoil TC is also grateful to The Saddlers' Company and Hutton Free Church Women's Fellowship for their generous donations.
 If you would like to make a donation please contact us.